FOR IMMEDIATE RELEASE

 The MPAA partners with CDSA on industry-wide content security initiative to help protect films and television shows from script to screen

-LOS ANGELES – The Motion Picture Association of America (MPAA) and the Content Delivery & Security Association (CDSA) today announced the launch of a new industry-wide, content security initiative.
+LOS ANGELES – The Motion Picture Association (MPA) and the Content Delivery & Security Association (CDSA) today announced the launch of a new industry-wide, content security initiative.
 The Trusted Partner Network (TPN) will help prevent leaks, breaches, and hacks of film and television content by elevating the security standards of the industry’s production and distribution supply chain.

 “Creating the films and television shows enjoyed by audiences around the world increasingly requires a network of specialized vendors and technicians,” said MPAA Chairman and CEO Charles Rivkin.
 “That’s why maintaining high security standards for all third-party operations from script to screen is such an important part of preventing the theft of creative works and ultimately protects jobs and the health of our vibrant creative economy.”